stathissideris/spec-provider/README.md

                       :pred-map {#function[clojure.core/keyword?] #:spec-provider.stats{:sample-count 5}}}
 ```

-Distinct values observed are collected in a set (up to a certain
+The stats include a set of distinct values observed (up to a certain
 limit), the sample count for each field, and counts on each of the
-predicates that the field matches - in this case just
+predicates that the field matches -- in this case just
 `keyword?`.
 Based on these statistics, the spec is inferred and a
 decision is made on whether the value is an enumeration or not.